Skip to content

 • Added support for macOS 10.15

-• Support for Samsung OEM Config
+• Added support for Samsung OEM Config

-• New report: Locate multiple devices, e.g. kiosk devices
+• New report: locate multiple devices, e.g., kiosk devices

 Removed features in Mobile 9.5